pizzacodr/filenametomq/README.md

 # Maven Command to Build the Binary

-To build a binary, run the maven command `mvn clean package`
+To build a binary, run the maven command `mvn clean compile assembly:single`

 An executable will be created on the target directory.